 For an example registration, see the next section.

-Upon advancement of this specification from a status of Experimental to a status of Draft, the XMPP Registrar shall add the following definition to the IBR challenge types registry, as described in this document:
+Upon advancement of this specification from a status of Experimental to a status of Draft, the XMPP Registrar shall add the following definitions to the IBR challenges registry, as described in this document:

 If the protocol defined in this specification undergoes a revision that is not fully backwards-compatible with an older version, the XMPP Registrar shall increment the protocol version number found at the end of the XML namespaces defined herein, as described in Section 4 of XEP-0053.

 This XMPP Extension Protocol is copyright © 1999 – 2020 by the XMPP Standards Foundation (XSF).